 PHED-4603 - Advanced Concepts of Personal Training

 This class focuses on the physiological responses and adaptations of the human body during exercise.
-In depth analysis of the responses of the respiratory and circulatory systems will be a major focus.
-Laboratory activities include data collection and analysis of a variety of physiological processes.
+In depth analysis of the responses of the respiratory, circulatory, and muscular systems will be a major focus.
+Pre-participation health screening, biometric and fitness assessment, and participant goals will be considered to design individualized training programs.
+Laboratory activities include data collection and analysis, exercise programming case studies, and exercise demonstration and instruction practice.

 PHED-4631 - Prevention and Care of Athletic Injuries